wmloh/Segmented-Deep-Learning/README.md

 ```
 Note: Predictions are given as one hot encoding: ```[1, 0]``` means class 0 (FALSE) and ```[0, 1]``` means class 1 (TRUE)

 The architecture of the Models is relatively simple (1 hidden layer with 2 nodes).
 This is because elementary logic operations can be easily learned.
-For other more complex mathematical (e.g. sklearn.datasets.make_moons), more sophisticated hidden layer architecture may be needed.
+For other more complex mathematical functions (e.g. sklearn.datasets.make_moons), more sophisticated hidden layer architecture may be needed.